 Unlike “resits” or “repeats” at many other international universities, you will not be charged additional fees if you submit work or sit an exam during this extraordinary assessment period.

-However, if you fail a course during the extraordinary assessment period you will have to repeat it in the following academic year and pay the corresponding fees.
-Moreover, if you are a mobility student, bear in mind that if you are evaluated during the extraordinary assessment period at the University of Granada, you will not be able to take resits at your home university.
+However, if you fail a course in the extraordinary assessment period you will have to repeat it in the following academic year and pay the corresponding fees.
+Moreover, if you are a mobility student, bear in mind that if you are evaluated during the extraordinary assessment period at the University of Granada, you may not be able to take resits at your home university.
 Accordingly, we strongly encourage you to submit all coursework and take your exams during the ordinary assessment period.

 Each faculty and school at the UGR employs one of the following two academic calendar models:

-For the year 2018-2019, all academic calendars are based on the following premises:
+The 2019-2020 academic calendars are based on the following premises:

 In line with the UGR Assessment Policy and Regulations (Normativa de Evaluación y Calificación de los Estudiantes de la Universidad de Granada) approved by the Governing Council on 20 May 2013 and last modified on 26 October 2016, assessment procedures, exam dates and deadlines may vary from one degree to another.
 Please consult the academic calendar approved by your faculty or school for the specific exam dates and assignment deadlines that apply to you.